 - Risk of loss/damage – Outlines what will happen if the property is lost or damaged before the sale has been completed

-Professional wholesalers, such as the team at Matt Buys Indiana Houses LLC, work with individuals in the South Bend area who are looking for a fast and fair way to sell their homes.
+Professional wholesalers, such as the team at Matt Buys Indiana Houses LLC, work with individuals in the Indiana area who are looking for a fast and fair way to sell their homes.
 We typically have a number of properties available, and if we don’t have what you want, we are able to find it for you!
-When we work with investors who want to buy wholesale properties in South Bend, we will typically like to close on the property within 7-30 days.
+When we work with investors who want to buy wholesale properties in Indiana, we will typically like to close on the property within 7-30 days.
 As the buyer, it is up to you to have the financing in place and the ability to close on the property in the timeframe outlined in the contract.
 Defaulting on this could cause you to lose any deposit money paid.